support.eth curator

 Architecture

-System design, capital flows, security model, and technical decisions
+System design, capital flows, and technical decisions

 Architecture